mrinnnmoy/DonateX/README.md

 ## 🛠 Tools, Languages & Frameworks used.

-- **ReactJS :** Frontend library for building interactive user interfaces.
+- **React.js :** For building the frontend user interface.
-- **Ether.js :** JavaScript library to interact with the Ethereum blockchain.
+- **Ethers.js :** To interact with the Ethereum (or Polygon) blockchain.
 - **Node.js :** Backend runtime environment for server-side JavaScript.
 - **Express.js :** Web framework for building RESTful APIs on Node.js.
-- **IPFS :** Decentralized storage for campaign metadata like images and descriptions.
-- **Solidity :** Smart contract language to handle donations and campaign logic on Ethereum.
+- **Solidity :** For writing smart contracts that handle donations and campaign logic.
+- **Hardhat :** For compiling, testing and deploying smart contracts.
-- **WalletConnect :** Protocol enabling mobile wallet connections to the dApp.
+- **RainbowKit :** For connecting user wallets to the dApp.
-- **Push Protocol :** Decentralized notifications for user alerts and campaign updates.
+- **IPFS :** To store campaign metadata like images and descriptions in a decentralized way.
 - **The Graph :** Indexing and querying protocol for fast blockchain data retrieval.
-- **Streamflow :** Protocol for automated, secure fund transfers to campaign creators.

 ## 👨‍💻 Project building steps.

 1. Build the UI and set up routes.
-2. Set up wallet integration.
+2. Setup wallet integration.
 3. Write and deploy the smart contract on the blockchain.
 4. Integrate IPFS for storing campaign details.
 5. Implement The Graph for querying campaign and donation data.
-6. Create donation and campaign creation workflows on the frontend.
-7. Set up automated fund transfers using Streamflow.
-8. Add notification system using Push Protocol.
+6. Connect frontend to the blockchain using Ethers.js to enable campaign creation and donations.
+7. Display real-time campaign data and total donations in the frontend.
-9. Test, debug and deploy the application.
+8. Test, debug and deploy the full-stack application.

 ## 📂 Folder Structure.